federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Update Cycle Refiner

-This section tests that Maintenance Frequency values conform to HNAP requirements, and where nonconforming or missing, revise them to default 'asNeeded'.
+This section tests that Maintenance Frequency values conform to HNAP requirements, and where nonconforming or missing, revises them to default 'asNeeded'.
 The corresponding RI_Code is then applied.

 ###### Spatial Representation Type Refiner

-This section tests that Spatial Representation Type values conform to HNAP requirements, and where nonconforming or missing, revise them to default 'vector'.
+This section tests that Spatial Representation Type values conform to HNAP requirements, and where nonconforming or missing, revises them to default 'vector'.
 The corresponding RI_Code and French language translation is then applied.

 ###### Progress Code Refiner